Westcott $g$ Factors Extended to Arbitrary Neutron Energy Spectra

-A Maxwellian velocity distribution is a reasonable simplification for well-moderated neutron sources, and it has the added benefit of being straightforward to integrate in the calculation of Westcott $g$ factors.
-For a Maxwellian neutron source with temperature $T$, the normalized neutron density $p_{T}(v)$ in Eq.~\ref{eq:gw_integral} is given by
+A Maxwellian flux distribution is a reasonable simplification for well-moderated neutron sources, and it has the added benefit of being straightforward to integrate in the calculation of Westcott $g$ factors.
+For a Maxwellian neutron source with temperature $T$, the normalized neutron flux $\phi_{T}(v)$ is given by

-where $v_{T}=\sqrt{2kT/m_{n}}$ and $k$ is the Boltzmann constant.
-The methodology employed for a Maxwellian neutron velocity distribution can be extended to arbitrary neutron spectra through the relationship